BigSamu/The_Wishes_Company/README.md

 ## About The Project

 Educational project with the purpose of developing a basic implementation of a full-stack web application using Django framework and Python and HTML as main programming languages.
+The project includes logic for basic CRUD operations and authentication.

 SQLite Database in repository with data already created.
 Existing users and their related credentials detailed below: